aplteam/Tatin/docs/InstallingTheTatinServer.md

 This section can be useful in case you want to inject a message into every HTML page delivered by Tatin.

-A typical application is the announcement of down time due to maintanance.
+A typical application is the announcement of down time due to maintenance.

 In case `Text` is not empty it is injected as `<div><p>{text}</p>?</div>`.
 If `CSS` is not empty it is injected into the `<div>` as `style="..."`.